 If you have been arrested and taken into custody for driving under the influence in DC, there are important things you need to know regarding the publicity of the arrest and the impact it can have.
-A DC DUI lawyer can help explain what steps can be taken to deal with your record, so you should consult with an attorney right away.
+A lawyer can help explain what steps can be taken to deal with your DC DUI arrest record, so you should consult with an attorney right away.

 A conviction for a DUI is a matter of public record and can affect someone’s ability to get or keep a job, particularly in the federal government.
 A DUI conviction can affect security clearances.
 When someone has a job that involves driving, a DUI conviction can cost them their job.

-An arrest record is usually not public.
+An arrest record in Washington DC is usually not public.
 However, the court record is public and anyone can infer from a court record that a person was arrested on a charge.
 There is no mechanism by which someone can obtain a person’s arrest record.